Black Eyed Pea

 Health Benefits

-- High fiber content supports digestive health and helps regulate blood sugar levels
+- High in soluble fiber which supports digestive health, promotes satiety, and helps regulate blood sugar and cholesterol levels

 Buying Guide